 Read the Education Network's statement of purpose, including aims, work and responsibilities.

 We meet every two months via Zoom.
 In three meetings per year we will discuss current work and challenges, share ideas and solutions.
 In the remainder we will concentrate on key priorities identified in previous meetings.

 One meeting per year will be face-to-face (if feasible) to help members of the group to network.
 We provide notes, resources, recordings and useful links from our meetings for members of the network, allowing those who can't take part to benefit.

 Forthcoming meeting dates

-Further details, an agenda and the Zoom meeting ID are sent to members two weeks prior to each meeting.
+Further details, an agenda and joining instructions are sent to members approximately two weeks prior to each meeting.